SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/15_docker_lxc_implementation_plan.md

     systemctl restart docker
     ```
 3.  **Verification:**
-    - Provision a new container with the `docker` feature using `phoenix_orchestrator.sh`.
+    - Provision a new container with the `docker` feature using the `phoenix` CLI.
     - Re-run the provisioning on the same container to ensure the script is idempotent and completes without errors.

 ## 3. Rollback Procedure